quality factors for growing wine grapes...

 the daytime temperature reaches 60-65° F, the flowering will

 begin.
-An early flowering usually signals a very good quality vintage.
+An early flowering often signals a very good quality vintage.

 The warmer and calmer the weather, the better; rain or hail can be